The below outlines the examination stages of Plan:MK, carried out between April 2018 and February 2019.

 4 – consistent with national policy (the plan should enable the delivery of sustainable development in accordance with the policies in the Framework).

-The Inspector will take into account the representations submitted upon the Plan at Proposed Submission Stage as far as they relate to soundness considerations.
-A number of informal debates will take place on the principal matters identified by the Inspector these are termed Hearing Sessions.
+The Inspector take into account the representations submitted upon the Plan at Proposed Submission Stage as far as they relate to soundness considerations.
+A number of informal debates took place on the principal matters identified by the Inspector these are termed Hearing Sessions.

-Guidance Notes (PDF, 116KB) have been prepared by the Inspector to help people understand the process.
-Any queries people may have regarding the Examination process should be directed to the Programme Officer who will be happy to assist.
+Guidance Notes (PDF, 116KB) were prepared by the Inspector to help people understand the process.

-Occasionally, it will be necessary for the Inspector to write to us to offer procedural direction or to seek clarification.
+Occasionally during the examination, it was necessary for the Inspector to write to the Council to offer procedural direction or to seek clarification.

-Correspondence between the Inspector and ourselves is exchanged through the Programme Officer.
-For transparency and information purposes procedural correspondence is published below:
+Correspondence between the Inspector and the Council was exchanged through the Programme Officer.
+For transparency and information purposes all procedural correspondence is published below:

 The Programme Officer

-The Programme Officer, Ian Kemp, will act as the contact for any person who has an interest in the Examination and as a liaison between the Inspector, Council and Representors.
+The Programme Officer, Ian Kemp, acted as the contact for any person who had an interest in the Examination and as a liaison between the Inspector, Council and Representors.

-He is an independent Officer of the Examination and works on behalf of the Inspector to organise and manage the administrative and procedural elements of the Examination process.
-All statements will also be submitted through him.
+The Programme Officer is an independent Officer of the Examination and works on behalf of the Inspector to organise and manage the administrative and procedural elements of the Examination process.
+All statements were also submitted through him.

 Hearing Sessions Venue and Timetable

-Hearing Sessions will commence at 10.00am on Tuesday 10th July 2018 within the Harben House Hotel, Tickford Street, Newport Pagnell, MK16 9EY.
-Location and travel information can be found on the Hotel's website:
+Hearing Sessions commencde at 10.00am on Tuesday 10th July 2018 within the Harben House Hotel, Tickford Street, Newport Pagnell, MK16 9EY.

-The following written statements have been received in response to the Inspector's Matters and Questions:
+The following written statements were received in response to the Inspector's Matters and Questions: